 2. Compound Sentences:

 Compound sentences are formed by joining two simple sentences with some conjunction.
 I hope, that you already know what is a conjunction?
-Conjunction is a word or group of words that helps to join two sentences.
+The conjunction is a word or group of words that help to join two sentences.
 The common conjunctions used to join two simple sentences are and, but and or.

 Rodger left home and Nadal returned home.

 In the above sentence, you can notice that there are two simple sentences ‘Rodger left home’ and ‘Nadal returned home’, which were joined together with the conjunction ‘and’ to make a compound sentence.
 One similar e.g. is